cxy0714/cxy0714.github.io/notes/main.typ

 Therefore, in scenarios with extremely small sample sizes, an excess of irrelevant predictors can contaminate the data—rather than enriching it—and render meaningful analysis impossible.

+But it now an empirical observation, can we theoretically explain this phenomenon?

+#question("Theoretical explanation for overparameterized models with small sample size")[For sample siez $n = 200$, outcome $Y in RR$ and predictors $X in RR^(p)$, $p / n = c in (0, infinity)$, $Y$ is independent of $X$, under what condition?
+We will see that a machine learning algorithm can still predict $Y$ well from $X$?.]

+Well, this is just the global null hypothesis testing problem in high dimension generalized linear model.

 = On the undistinguishable or identification of statistical models